Tip

 - USB connection

-- Advantages: After compiling the Klipper firmware, it can be updated directly using commands.
+- Advantages: After compiling the Klipper firmware, the firmware can be updated directly using commands.

 - Disadvantages: Long data cables are prone to interference, which may cause disconnections.